 The Williams School of Commerce, Economics and Politics

-The Washington Term Program has been in existence for nearly three decades.
+The Washington Term Program has been in existence for three decades.
 It was established by Bill Connelly, John K. Boardman Professor of Politics, and has provided more than 400 Washington and Lee students with a memorable living and learning experience in Washington, D.C. since 1987.
 Students have used the six-week spring term course to launch careers in every branch of government.